dagbjorn/microcoffee/README.md

 # microcoffee - The &micro;Coffee Shop

 ## Acknowledgements
-The &micro;Coffee Shop application is based on the coffee shop application developed during Trisha Gee's fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
+The &micro;Coffee Shop application is based on the coffee shop application coded live by Trisha Gee during her fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
 A few differences should be noted however, microcoffee uses a microservice architecture, runs on Docker and is developed in Spring Boot instead of Dropwizard as in Trisha's version.

 ## The application
 The application is made up by four microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.

 ### microcoffee-database
 Contains the MongoDB database.
-The microservice is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.
+The database image is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.

-The database installation uses a Docker volume, mongodbdata, for data storage.
+The database installation uses a Docker volume, *mongodbdata*, for data storage.
 This volume needs to be created before starting the container.

+:warning: The database runs without any security enabled.

 ### microcoffee-location
 Contains the Location REST service for locating the nearest coffee shop.
-Coffee shop locations are based on offline data from [OpenStreetMap](https://www.openstreetmap.org) loaded into the database.
+Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.

+:bulb: The `microcoffee-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered in OpenStreetMap.

 ### microcoffee-order
 Contains the Menu and Order REST services.
+Provides an API to read the coffee menu and place coffee orders.

 ### microcoffee-gui
 Contains the application GUI written in AngularJS.
-Nothing fancy, but will load the coffee shop menu from which your coffee order may be selected and submitted.
+Nothing fancy, but will load the coffee shop menu from which your favorite coffee may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.

-## Development platform
+## Prerequisite
-The microcoffee application is developed on Windows 10.
-Tested on Docker 1.12.2 running on Oracle VM VirtualBox 5.1.8.
+The microcoffee application is developed on Windows 10 and tested on Docker 1.12.2 running on Oracle VM VirtualBox 5.1.8.

+For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)

-:bulb: Install [Docker Toolbox](https://github.com/docker/toolbox/releases) to get all necessary tools.
+:bulb: On Windows or Mac, install [Docker Toolbox](https://github.com/docker/toolbox/releases) to get all necessary tools (Docker client, Compose, Machine, Kitematic and VirtualBox).

+In addition, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.

 ## Building microcoffee
 Clone the project from GitHub, https://github.com/dagbjorn/microcoffee.git, or download the zip file and unzip it.

 Use Maven to build each microservice in turn.
 (Spring Boot applications only.)

-In microcoffee-location, microcoffee-order and microcoffee-gui, run:
+In `microcoffee-location`, `microcoffee-order` and `microcoffee-gui`, run:

     mvn clean package docker:build